Jenna Russell: Life and career

 Russell was born in London, grew up in Dundee, and attended the Sylvia Young Theatre School.
 She has said she had a "tricky childhood".

 In 1985, Russell appeared as Matthew's girlfriend Christine in the ITV comedy Home to Roost.

-Russell also sang the theme tune to the BBC sitcom, Red Dwarf, with her version of the song being used in all series of the show.
+Russell also sang the closing theme tune for the BBC sitcom Red Dwarf, with her version of the song being used in all series of the show.
 Russell began her career as an understudy for Eponine and Fantine and later took over Fantine in Les Misérables and performed with the Royal Shakespeare Company (RSC) for the first portion of her career.
 Plays there included The Beggar's Opera as Lucy Lockit in April 1992 and again in April 1993 at the Barbican Centre.
 She also appeared in the RSC production of Alan Ayckbourn's Wildest Dreams at the Barbican in December 1993.

-From 1990 to 1992 she played one of the lead characters, Maggie Lomax, in primetime BBC TV comedy On the Up.
+From 1990 to 1992, she played one of the lead characters, Maggie Lomax, in primetime BBC TV comedy On the Up.

 She performed in three shows at The Bridewell Theatre: On a Clear Day You Can See Forever as Daisy (January 2000), Hello Again (March 2001) and a concert, The Cutting Edge in June 2000.
 Other stage work includes Samantha Lord in High Society at Sheffield Crucible, Young Sally in Follies at the Shaftesbury Theatre in 1987, Bertrande in Martin Guerre at the West End's Prince Edward theatre (1998), Felicity in Landslide at the West Yorkshire Playhouse in Leeds, and Three Sisters at the Royal Court.

 She left the cast of Songs for a New World during rehearsal to play Deborah Gilder in the television series Born and Bred in 2002 through 2005.

-In 2005 she appeared as the Floor Manager in the Doctor Who episodes "Bad Wolf" and "The Parting of the Ways".
+In 2005, she appeared as the Floor Manager in the Doctor Who episodes "Bad Wolf" and "The Parting of the Ways".
 Also in 2005, she played the lead role of Sarah Brown in the West End production of Guys and Dolls opposite (at various times) Ewan McGregor, Nigel Harman, Sarah Lancashire, Jane Krakowski and Nigel Lindsay.
 She received a nomination for the 2006 Laurence Olivier Award for Best Actress in a Musical for this role.
 In 2006, she took over from Anna-Jane Casey as Dot/Marie in the London revival of Sunday in the Park with George, by Stephen Sondheim for which she won the 2007 Olivier Award for Best Actress in a Musical.